-For me, walking is both an event in itself and a primary source of inspiration for painting, drawing, photography, books, printmaking and digital media.
-I investigate how people and places interact, looking for hidden narratives and trying draw attention to human entanglements within a multi-species environment, seeking non-human perspectives.
+Walking is, for me, both an event or performance in itself and a primary source of inspiration for painting, drawing, photography, books, printmaking and digital media.
+I investigate how people and places interact, looking for hidden narratives and drawing attention to human entanglements within a multi-species environment, seeking non-human perspectives.

 My work includes:

-• independent self-initiated projects for public events, research, exhibitions and commercial galleries;
+- independent self-initiated projects for public events, research, and exhibitions;

 I am open to collaboration, working in communities and crossing boundaries between disciplines.
 I aim to be inclusive and a catalyst for change.

 My work responds to walking, depicting views that shift between everyday details and the wider landscape and its emotional affect.
-Edgelands are contemporary landscapes we are all familiar with and these dynamic, liminal places are rich with potential.
 I raise issues concerning land ownership and use of public/private space, and investigate relations between control and liberty, geometric order and chaos, the organic and human-made.
 Building up work in layers, I regularly return to themes of rhythm, transition and connections.

 In the Field and on the Island